pslucas0212/Part-7-Provisioning-a-RHEL-8.3-VM-from-Satellite/README.md

 [Tutorial Menu](https://github.com/pslucas0212/RedHat-Satellite-VM-Provisioning-to-vSphere-Tutorial)

-Now that we have completed all of our prep work we can now provision VMs on VMWware based on specification we defined in the compute profile, which we created in an earlier section.
-As part of the provisioning process Satellite will request an available IP address from our DHCP server, update the forward and reverse DNS zone records, and register the new RHEL VM to both our Satellite server and Red Hat Insights.
+Now that we have completed all of our prep work we can now provision VMs to our VMWware cluster using the specification we defined in the compute profile.
+As part of the provisioning process Satellite will request an available IP address from our DHCP server, update the forward and reverse DNS zone records, provision the VM on our VMWare cluseter, and register the new RHEL VM to both our Satellite server and Red Hat Insights.

 First make sure we have selected the Operations Department and moline for the orgainzation and location.
 On the side menu chose Hosts -> Create Host.